 Hospitality Senior High PCS is a great school for students who want to go on to College and achieve their dreams of their future successes.
 The Principal Mr. McBride is a true leader and really cares about the well being of each an every student at Hospitality Senior High PCS.
 The staff there really tries to keep a positive atmosphere for students to learn and tries to assistant student to make sure they make the best choices to push them closer to achieving their dreams of success.

 Hospitality Senior High PCS is a charter high school in Washington.
 The principal of Hospitality Senior High PCS is Jacque Hayden, whose e-mail is email@example.com.
-183 students go to Hospitality Senior High PCS and identify mostly as Black, non-Hispanic; Hispanic; and Native American or Native Alaskan.
+183 students attend Hospitality Senior High PCS and are mostly Black, non-Hispanic; Hispanic; and Native American or Native Alaskan.
 5% of the Hospitality Senior High PCS students are "limited in English proficiency."
-78% of the 183 students here get reduced lunch prices.
-The ratio of students to teachers at Hospitality Senior High PCS is 11:1.
-Roosevelt High School @ MacFarland is one of the nearest high schools.
+78% of the 183 students here are paying reduced lunch prices.
+The student to teacher ratio at Hospitality Senior High PCS is 11:1.
+Roosevelt STAY High School @ MacFarland is one of the nearest high schools.

 - Computer arts